c3lang/c3docs-old/docs/ideas.md

 ## Tests built in

 Unit tests built in as an integral part of the language like D.

-## Allow variable alias

-Possibility to alias a variable name.

 ## Attribute to ensure alignment